wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part6.md

 ---

+# Blueprint-related questions

+Here are a few of the top questions we have received from engineering to date.

+## Q1: Who owns our blueprints?

+TBD **WORK IN PROGRESS**

+## Q2: How can engineers make changes to the blueprints?

+TBD **WORK IN PROGRESS**

+## Q3: Why are we so fixated on the consistency and simplicity goals?

+TBD **WORK IN PROGRESS**

+---

 # What is next?

 Now that we all agree that neither the bootstrap nor generic templates are rocket science, and that YAML-based pipelines are as complex as **you** make them, we can move ahead with the adoption of our new pipelines.